-17.04.295 - Design flood elevation.
+17.04.295 Design flood elevation.

-"Design flood elevation" means the base flood elevation or twelve inches greater than the base flood elevation for residential uses, as defined by FEMA (Federal Emergency Management Agency) 17.04.300 - Development.
+"Design flood elevation" means the base flood elevation or twelve inches greater than the base flood elevation for residential uses, as defined by FEMA (Federal Emergency Management Agency).

+17.04.300 Development.

-"Development" means a building or grading operation, making a material change in the use or appearance of a structure or land, dividing land into two or more parcels, partitioning or subdividing of land as provided in ORS 92.010 to 92.285 or the creation or termination of an access right.
+"Development" means an activity where a building or grading operation occurs, a material change in the use or appearance of a structure or land occurs, dividing land into two or more parcels, partitioning or subdividing of land as provided in ORS 92.010 to 92.285 or the creation or termination of an access right.
+Development does not refer to a capital improvement project or an activity within the right-of-way or public utility easement that is not associated with land or use changes occurring outside of a right-of-way or public utility easement, except where stated.